doreenkam/unwind-one/README.md

-# UNWIND
+# UNWIND 📖

-### DEVELOPERS :
+### Project Description:

-Doreen Kamushinda
-Naomi Emojevbe
-Khari - Leigh Miller
-Yusra Tahir

-### THE INSPIRATION :

-Ever had those random thoughts that are on the borderline of a consipiracy or maybe the inner self talk that deserves external recoginition?
-Unwind is where you plant those seeds, safely and anonymously, for fellow curious minds to see.

-### PROJECT DESCRIPTION :

-A collaorative project from a team of associates at the Futureproof Academy for their LAP1 Portfolio Week Project.
-The brief entailed creating a community journaling website with specific functionality for users :
+A collaborative project from a team of associates at the futureproof Academy for their LAP1 Portfolio Week Project.
+The brief entailed creating a community journaling website with specific functionality for users:

-- Ability to post anonyously
+- Ability to post anonymously
 - Limited characters
 - Add gifs
 - View other entries
 - React to entries with an emoji (3)
 - Comment on other entries

-INSTALLATION & USAGE : ???
+## Developers:
+* Doreen Kamushinda
+* Naomi Emojevbe
+* Khari - Leigh Miller
+* Yusra Tahir

+### The Inspiration:
+Ever had those random thoughts that are on the borderline of a consipiracy or maybe the inner self talk that deserves external recoginition?
+Unwind is where you plant those seeds, safely and anonymously, for fellow curious minds to see!

-### INSTALLATION & USAGE :
+### Installation & Usage : ???
 (yusra to add setup she did for backend)
 - Deployed at Netlify & Heroku

-### TECHNOLOGIES :
+### Technologies :

 - HTML
 - CSS
 - Bootstrap
-- Node
+- Node.Js
-- Express.Js
+-   Express
 -   Jest
+- Fontawesome
+- Trello
+- Figma

-### PROCESS :
+### Process :

-PROCESS : ???
+Once the brief was received, we began our project by discussing ideas for the site and then created a Trello board to split tasks.

+We then collaborated on building a template of our desired website design using Figma.

 LICENCE : ???

-ACHIEVEMENTS :
+### Achievements :
 - # Created a project that we are collectively proud of

-### LICENCE :
+### Licence :

-### ACHIEVEMENTS :
+### Achievements :

 - Created a project that we are collectively proud of
 - Thoroughly enjoyed working together as there was continuous laughter throughout